 - Get your self a good study Bible.
 (A devotional Bible is NOT a study Bible.)
 I love my classic Ryrie study Bible but a variety of study Bibles are available.
 Don’t let the word “study” scare you.
 A study Bible just contains extra notes and commentary, that is not simply devotional, but designed to help you better understand the text.
 The Bible was written in a very different time and place, and the commentary can aide you.
 When you hear a sermon or a Sunday school lesson on a certain passage – utilize the features of your study Bible.
 Look to the bottom of the page and read any notes on the verses.
 Look up any cross-references.
 Read the introduction to the book of the Bible that the verses are from.
 Be curious!

-- This might seem an odd suggestion, but subscribe to the magazine Christianity Today (CT).
+- Subscribe to the magazine Christianity Today (CT).
 Over the years, this magazine introduced me to various theological or biblical issues that I’d previously known nothing or little about.
 It provides thoughtful, biblical perspectives on the church, ministry, culture, and everyday Christian living.
 You’ll find news from the Christian world and book reviews.
 While evangelical, it is not limited to covering just one denominational or theological perspective but is broader in scope.
 I think some Christians read only the publication of their denomination, and this is limiting.
 CT has truly been helpful to me.